Anthony Rizzo Player Props: Yankees vs. Rays

 Anthony Rizzo At The Plate

-- Rizzo has an OPS of .821, fueled by an OBP of .368 to go with a slugging percentage of .454.
-All three of those stats lead New York hitters this season.
+- Rizzo leads New York with an OBP of .362, plus a team-best slugging percentage of .444.

-- Among the qualified hitters in baseball, his batting average ranks 42nd, his on-base percentage ranks 47th, and he is 67th in the league in slugging.
+- Among qualified hitters in MLB, he ranks 49th in batting average, 48th in on-base percentage, and 73rd in slugging.

+- Rizzo enters this game on a four-game hitting streak.
+During his last outings, he's hitting .286.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.